IshanDey007/IshanDey007/README.md

 - **Pronouns**: He/Him
 - **Location**: Chennai, Tamil Nadu, India
-- **Interests**: Coding, Open Source, Machine Learning, Gaming
+- **Interests**: Coding, Open Source, Machine Learning, Gaming, Cars
 - **Currently Learning**: Advanced Machine Learning Techniques
 - **Looking to Collaborate On**: Open Source Projects and Innovative Tech Solutions
 - **Fun Fact**: I'm an avid gamer and love exploring new technologies.
-I am very much experienced in Python and C++ and can deliver all the workl assigned to me on time.
+I am very much experienced in Python and C++ and can deliver all the work assigned to me on time.

 ## Tech Stack